okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/go/integrationsteps.md

 ### Step 2: Click on Facebook link

-When the user opts for a Facebook sign-in and clicks the **Sign in with Facebook** button, they are redirected to the Facebook sign-in page.
+When the user chooses a Facebook sign-in and clicks **Sign in with Facebook**, they are redirected to the Facebook sign-in page.

 <div class="common-image-format">